endTB uses the first TB drugs developed in almost 50 years, bedaquiline and delamanid, to help improve treatment outcomes for MDR-TB in 17 countries.

 Treatments for MDR-TB are long, ineffective, and often cause terrible side effects, including acute psychosis and permanent deafness.

 Treatment outcomes are poor.
-Of the 580,000 estimated patients eligible for MDR-TB treatments in 2015, only a 20% ever received appropriate treatment.
-In 2013 (last data available), only 52% of those treated had successful outcomes.
+Of the 600,000 estimated patients eligible for MDR-TB treatments in 2016, only a 22% ever received appropriate treatment.
+In 2016, only 54% of those treated had successful outcomes.

 In the absence of successful treatment, MDR-TB is transmitted among families and communities, and is often fatal.